TAbdiukov/CISSP-mnemonics/README.md

 *Wikipedia is wrong about this one (according to (ISC)² )*

 * Regression testing – Is there regression after the last change?
 Check for regression.
-* Non-regression testing – Did last change have its supposed improvement effect?
+* Non-regression testing – Did last change have its supposed & intended improvement effect?
 Check for improvement.

 ### Network access